Sport in India: Badminton

-India has also won twelve medals at the BWF World Championships, with P. V. Sindhu being the only Indian badminton player to have won the Gold, which she achieved in 2019.
-At the BWF World Junior Championships, Saina Nehwal is the only gold medalist for India, which she achieved in 2008.
-At the Badminton Asia Junior Championships, P. V. Sindhu and Lakshya Sen are the only gold medalists for India, winning in their respective categories in 2012 and 2018 respectively.
+India has also won twelve medals at the BWF World Championships, with Sindhu being the only Indian badminton player to have won gold in 2019.
+At the BWF World Junior Championships, Nehwal is the only gold medalist for India, winning in 2008.
+At the Badminton Asia Junior Championships, Sindhu and Lakshya Sen are the only gold medalists for India, winning in 2012 and 2018 respectively.

 Boxing

-Boxing is a highly profiled sport in India, and although it is a regular medal-holder at the Asian Games and Commonwealth Games.
-Indian boxers have achieved considerable success in Amateur boxing but not in Professional boxing.
-In November 2007, India's Mary Kom won the best boxer title and secured a hat-trick of titles.
+The Boxing Federation of India is the national governing body of the sport.
+India regularly wins medals in boxing at the Asian Games and Commonwealth Games.
+In November 2007, Mary Kom won the title of best boxer, securing a hat-trick.
 During the 2008 Beijing Olympics, Vijender Singh won a bronze medal in the middleweight division, and Akhil Kumar and Jitender Kumar qualified for the quarterfinals.
 Akhil Kumar, Jitender Kumar, A.L.
-Lakra, and Dinesh Kumar each won a bronze medal at the 2008 World Championship.
-India's lone female boxer, Kom, won the bronze medal at the 2012 London Olympic Games.
+Lakra, and Dinesh Kumar won a bronze medal at the 2008 World Championship.
+Kom won the bronze medal at the 2012 London Olympic Games.